isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/migrate-non-uuid-uuid-with-versions.md

     >[!NOTE]
     >
-    >This utility will not remove any versions used in baselines or reviews or has any labels.
+    >This utility does not remove any versions used in baselines or reviews or has any labels.
 1. Install the pre-migration package (`com.adobe.guides.pre-uuid-migration-1.0.7.zip`).

-1. Run the following below query to get a report with an estimated time (ETA) of how long the migration will take and it will report if there are any files with content issues that would not migrate.
+1. Run the following below query to get a report with an estimated time (ETA) of how long the migration will take and it reports if there are any files with content issues that would not migrate.

 >[!NOTE]
 >